SAP/openui5-docs/docs/Performance_Measurement_Using_sapuiperformanceMeasurement_Module_78880c0.md

 #### 2. Retrieve the results

 You can view the results in the *Performance* section of the diagnostics window \( [Ctrl\] + [Alt\] + [Shift\] + [S\] \).
 Here, you can also refresh the result list, if the performance measurement is still running.

+You can retrieve the results via API with one of the following commands:

 |Command